MarcinOrlowski/weekday-plasmoid/README.md

 ### Using built-in installer ###

-To install widget using Plasma built-in mechanism, press right mouse button over your desktop or panel and select "Add Widgets..." from the context menu, then "Get new widgets..." eventually choosing "Download New Plasma Widgets...".
+To install widget using Plasma built-in mechanism, press right mouse button over your desktop or panel and select `Add Widgets...` from the context menu, then `Get new widgets...` eventually choosing `Download New Plasma Widgets...`.
-Then search for "Weekday Grid" in "Plasma Add-On Installer" window.
+Then search for `Weekday Grid` in `Plasma Add-On Installer` window:

 ![Plasma Add-On Installer](img/plasma-installer.png)